Fody/Fody/README.md

 which is especially helpful in solutions with many projects.

+## Supported Visual Studio Versions

+To build a project using Fody you will need:

+ * Visual Studio 2017 or later
+ * .Net >= 4.6

+Older versions of Visual Studio may still work, but are not actively supported.
+We do our best to not break backward compatibility, but can't guarantee this forever.

 ## Supported Runtimes

  * Classic .NET: See *Support ended* in [NET Framework version history](https://en.wikipedia.org/wiki/.NET_Framework_version_history#Overview). i.e only 4.5.2 and above is supported.
  * .NET core: Follows [.NET Core Support Policy](https://www.microsoft.com/net/core/support).

 No explicit code is in place to check for non supported versions, and throw an error.
 As such earlier versions of .net may work as a side effect.
+It's all up to the individual weavers that you use and what version they are able to support.

 Any bugs found must be reproduced in a supported version.